ewibowo/aws-lab/docs/asa-dataplane.rst

 #.
 Create a security group named allow-all that allows all traffic because we want to control the access via ASAv.
 #.
 Create Outside and Inside ENIs (elastic network interfaces) of ASAv with security group allow-all.
 #.
 Attach Outside and Inside  ENIs to the ASAv.
 #.
+Disable source and destination check of Outside and Inside ENIs.
+#.
 Associate an EIP to the Outside ENI.
 #.
 Create a route table, associate it with Inside subnet and add a default route entry for any destination (0.0.0.0/0) with the target of Inside ENI of ASAv.